GlueStick: Robust Image Matching by Sticking Points and Lines Together

 \section{Experimental Details}

-In this section, we first provide additional details and visualizations of the pure rotation estimation between two image pairs, and its application to image stitching.
-Secondly, we provide a comparison of methods on homography estimation on the HPatches dataset~\cite{hpatches_2017_cvpr}.
+In this section, we first provide additional baselines to the experiment on ScanNet for homography and relative pose estimation.
+Secondly, we give details and visualizations of the pure rotation estimation between two image pairs, and its application to image stitching.
+Thirdly, we provide a comparison of methods on homography estimation on the HPatches dataset~\cite{hpatches_2017_cvpr}.
 Finally, we give the full results of visual localization on the 7Scenes dataset~\cite{7scenes}, though the performance on most scenes is already saturated.